osvfelices/pulse/README.md

 | Channel Operations | 2.2M+ ops/sec | Buffered and unbuffered |
 | Parse Time | <5ms/file | Average source file |
 | Memory Usage | Stable | No leaks detected |

+## Known Limitations

+v1.0 with more features planned:

+- **Platforms** — Tested on Node 18+.
+Deno/Bun/Browser support not verified yet.
+- **Types** — No TypeScript integration yet.
+Runtime errors instead of compile-time checks.
+Planning .d.ts files.
+- **Errors** — Parser error messages could be clearer.
+Working on better diagnostics.
+- **Debugging** — No source maps yet.
+You'll be debugging the compiled JavaScript output.
+- **Channels** — No timeout or cancellation for blocked operations.
+No task priorities (FIFO only).
+- **JS interop** — Calling JavaScript from Pulse works, but mixing schedulers requires care.
+Channels don't auto-bridge to Promises.
+- **Stdlib** — File operations are basic wrappers around Node's fs.
+No HTTP client (use fetch).
+Minimal CLI utilities.

+Hit an issue?
+Open a GitHub issue.
+Some limitations are on the roadmap, others might be design tradeoffs.

 ## Contributing